xenharmonic-devs/sonic-weave/documentation/dsl.md

 Scale Workshop 2 didn't have domains, everything was logarithmic, so `81/64 - 81/80` was valid notation for `5/4`.
 In SonicWeave this expression must be spelled `(81/64) / (81/80)` or `81/64 ÷ 81/80` using the handy division operator that binds more loosely than the fractional slash (`/`).

-Another breaking change is that *comma decimals* are no longer allowed in complex expressions `1,2 + 1,2` equal to `1,44` in Scale Workshop 2 must be spelled `1.2e * 1.2e` in SonicWeave.
+Another breaking change is that *comma decimals* are no longer allowed in complex expressions.
+For example, `1,2 + 1,2`, which evaluated to `1,44` in Scale Workshop 2, must be written as `1.2e * 1.2e` in SonicWeave.
 Users are strongly advised **not** to use comma decimals anymore even if a single `1,2` is still legal syntax for backwards compatibility.
 The decimal comma is deprecated and will be removed in SonicWeave v2.0.

 ## Adding colors to notes